-A course in general machine shop practice with units of work signed to develop more efficiently the student's skills in machine t processes involving grinding, drilling, lathe operation, shaper ope tion, and basic work on milling machine.
-Class meets for 1 theory at 4 laboratory hours per week.
+A course in general machine shop practice with units of work designed to develop more efficiently the student's skills in machine tool processes involving grinding, drilling, lathe operation, shaper operation, and basic work on milling machine.
+Class meets for 1 theory and 4 laboratory hours per week.